laravel/forge-docs/src/sites/the-basics.md

 ### Protecting Against Unconfigured Domains

-When provisioning your server, Forge will automatically create a catch-all site for your server at `/etc/nginx/sites-available/000-catch-all`.
-This is a special site that is used to stop domains that are not configured on your server from being served by your server.
+When provisioning your server, Forge will automatically create a "catch-all" site for your server at `/etc/nginx/sites-available/000-catch-all`.
+This is a special site that is used to stop domains that are not configured on your server from being served.
 This site will respond with a special Nginx `444` status code for any request that does not match a configured domain.

 ## PHP Version